 There are many good makes of hiking boots.
 Finding the right make and model comes down to the fit on your foot.
-For comfort and safety, boots must be waterproof, have a good sole with good grip (look for Vibram or a similar recognised mark such as Contagrip), provide ankle support and be lightweight.
+For comfort and safety, boots must be waterproof, have a good sole with good grip, provide ankle support and be lightweight.